paulosuzart/paulosuzart.github.io/_posts/2017-02-11-after-d-comes-cpp.md

 The frustration
 ---

 It's not totally related to the language, which is awesome.
-Unfortunatelly the ecosystem is limited, there are pleny `0.*` version libs.
+Unfortunately the ecosystem is limited, there are pleny `0.*` version libs.
 I don't know why people fear to reach `1.0`.
 So it quickly became hard to see future when you need good integrations with existing Database, HTTP, IDE, etc.

 They are trying.
 See [Vibed](https://vibed.org/) and [Eclipse DDT](https://github.com/DDT-IDE/DDT).
 But we need more than this for real projects with real money involved.

-There is also a company kinda sponsoring DConf, that are clreary bringing some retarded ideology to the conference, what may put minorities privilegies before technical skills.
+There is also a company kinda sponsoring DConf, that are clearly bringing some retarded ideology to the conference, what may put minorities privileges before technical skills.
 A huge risk for any sane evolution of the language and the ecosystem.

 Then C++
 ---